nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 Ceph is not supported on local deployments.
 </TabItem>
 </Tabs>

 :::note
-Premium storage might not be available for certain cloud providers on all node types, which can affect performance and availability.
-Make sure to check the documentation for your specific cloud provider to confirm premium storage options and their compatibility with your node types.
+Premium storage is not available for some cloud providers on all node types.
+Check the documentation for your specific cloud provider to confirm which node types are compatible with which storage classes.
 :::

 ## More configuration options